Guy Marchant must have had great success with his books, judging by the number of publishers who started issuing their versions of La Danse Macabre.

 (Francis Douce, The dance of death exhibited, 1833, page 246)

-In later reprints of Douce's book these additions were incorporated in the text, so the readers can learn that in 1523 la Barre published a Danse Macabre "with very indifferent cuts" and also in 1523 a Danse Macabre "with very different cuts".
+In later reprints of Douce's book these additions were incorporated into the text, so the readers can learn that in 1523, de la Barre has published both a Danse Macabre "with very different cuts" and one "with very indifferent cuts" (picture left).

 I would like to direct the attention to a small folder by the bibliophile Louis Médard (1768-1841): la dance macabre.